MicrosoftDocs/power-platform/power-platform/guidance/successhub/digitizing-digital-transformation-platform-group.md

 Whenever any major changes are requested for an app, it needs to go through the following five steps to get into production.

 1. Scope alignment: Review high-level user experience and schema changes.
-2. Update Microsoft ActiveX Data Objects (ADO): Add feature and user stories, and update them with schema changes.
+2. Update Microsoft Azure DevOps: Add feature and user stories, and update them with schema changes.
 3. Partner approval: Approval mail sent to affected stakeholders.
 4. Workstream lead sign-off: Sign-off on the changes by the workstream leads.
 5. Changes deployed: PR reviews and verifies schema changes and work items.

 Because we have about 35 apps working on the platform, it's not scalable for us to review all the changes.
-Some changes&mdash;for example, changing the color of a text box&mdash;might not affect any other app, and those are tagged as small scope; it's optional for the app teams to review them with the Success Hub team.
+Some changes&mdash;for example, adding an icon for a custom table or changing the sorting in a custom view for a custom table&mdash;might not affect any other app, and those are tagged as small scope; it's optional for the app teams to review them with the Success Hub team.
 Our main focus is to assess any changes associated with tables.

 We're interested in knowing when teams make the following types of changes around tables: